A signed graph product and its Application: Introduction

-Several graph products for unsigned graphs are already studied such as \textit{Cartesian product}, \textit{Tensor product}, \textit{Strong product}, etc. In 1970 R Frucht and F Harary~\cite{frucht1970corona} first defined the \textit{ corona product} for unsigned graphs; later Cam McLeman and Erin McNicholas~\cite{mcleman2011spectra} first introduced the coronal of graphs to obtain the adjacency spectra for arbitrary graphs.
+In 1970 R Frucht and F Harary~\cite{frucht1970corona} first defined the \textit{corona product} for unsigned graphs; later Cam McLeman and Erin McNicholas~\cite{mcleman2011spectra} first introduced the coronal of graphs to obtain the adjacency spectra for arbitrary graphs.
 Then Shu and Gui~\cite{cui2012spectrum} generalized it and defined the coronal of the Laplacian and the signless Laplacian matrix of unsigned graphs.
-SP Joseph~\cite{joseph2023graph} in the year 2023 introduced a new product and worked on its adjacency spectra and its application in generating non-cospectral equienergetic graphs, however, no work was done for Laplacian and signless Laplacian spectrum, we have calculated the Laplacian and signless Laplacian spectrum.
-We also have calculated the spectrum of adjacency, Laplacian, and signless Laplacian matrix using the definition of sign coronal by Amrik et al.~\cite{adhikari2023corona}.
+SP Joseph~\cite{joseph2023graph} recently introduced a new product and worked on its adjacency spectra and its application in generating non-cospectral equienergetic graphs, however, no work was done for signed graphs, we have calculated the spectrum of adjacency, Laplacian, and signless Laplacian matrix using the definition of sign coronal by Amrik et al.~\cite{adhikari2023corona}.
 As an application we have applied it to generate the condition for getting the integral graph and in generating non-cospectral equienergetic signed graphs.
 The graphs considered in this paper are simple, undirected, and finite.